• Home

 FEA FAQ

-A: Representatives communicate FEA and MTA action and business to staff and administration, as well as other important legal and political matters.
+A: Building Representatives communicate FEA and MTA action and business to staff and administration, as well as other important legal and political matters.
 Your representative is available to listen to your concerns, and can pass these concerns along to administration and FEA leadership.

 Q: How are my dues spent?